-A legacy Bourne shell script - also named run_test - exists, which may be manually generated and installed.
-This script may be used instead of the run_test program mentioned above, e.g. if the user wishes to modify or customize the Common Test start flags in a simpler way than making changes to the run_test C program.
+A legacy Bourne shell script - named run_test - exists, which may be manually generated and installed.
+This script may be used instead of the ct_run program mentioned above, e.g. if the user wishes to modify or customize the Common Test start flags in a simpler way than making changes to the ct_run C program.

 Optional step to generate a shell script for starting Common Test: